rfabbri/vxd/vpe-gitflow.md

 - problem 1: history of subtree not visible with git log.
 This is under development by the Git team for `git log --follow`.

+## Benefits
+The toplevel VPE team can edit any submodule and propagate changes to VPE peers, using regular git workflow.
+The vxl-master and vxd-master branches track where we are at these subprojects.
+Once in a blue-moon, we push to the subprojects.

+Worst case scenario:
+If we need to heavily sync to the subproject-specific remotes, two cases:

+1. Experienced users (1 or 2 people in team)
+Pushing often to the subproject is infeasible
+- We'll make wild commits in VPE on a branch, push to VPE regularly.
+- Once in a good while, we carefully push to the subproject.

+2. Collaborators which only care to know regular Git (most of team)
+- Work normally on VPE and push changes done everywhere in the repo to VPE
+- Never update submodule directly; rely on experienced users to do so.
+- Pulling in an updated VXL necessarily relies on VPE remote having done so.
+  They will never do this independently.
+They rarely do anyways.
+If they really want to do so, then they learn how to do it.
+Which means we make it difficult (but far from impossible) for them to diverge from the VPE team on which VXL or VXD is being used.

 # VPE repository as scripts over regular Git
 A script that builds the VPE environment for a beginner or collaborator.
 Something very much along the lines of https://github.com/github/scripts-to-rule-them-all